patrickqrim/patrickqrim.github.io/_pages/about.md

 ### Research Interests
 My research centers on advancing embodied AI with robust, adaptive, efficient ego-centric perception and multimodal capabilities (as in vision + range sensors, language, or audio).
 Within this broader goal, my current work focuses on sensor fusion—that is, combining inputs from cameras and range sensors (such as lidar or radar)—in challenging and dynamic settings.
-In the past, I’ve explored fundamental 3D vision and representation learning, creating methods for tasks such as 3D object detection and point-cloud segmentation that are critical for applications like AR/VR and autonomous driving.
+I am also interested in 3D recognition tasks, such as 3D object detection for applications like AR/VR and autonomous driving, and generation tasks, such as leveraging language priors for improved depth map generation with diffusion models.

 ## Publications